 Point 1 is the little tail facing left that represents what the price was at the start of the day.
 This is known as the OPEN price.

-Point 3 is showing the price that the stock closed at and is a tail facing the right.
+Point 2 is showing you the price that the stock closed at and is a tail facing the right.

 Point 4 is the lowest price that the stock has reached during the day.

 The length of the bar shows the range of price for that time frame.
 It stretches from the highest to the lowest price for that stock during that time frame.
 The color of the bar is dependent on if the close is higher or lower than the open.

 If the stock closes at a higher price, it is green to symbolize it was bullish for the time frame of that bar.